 - 1. Run BLAST to search all of your rat ESTs against the human RefSeq database - 2.
 Remove tags from an HTML file - 3.
-Parse the BLAST file into tab-delimited output - Make a directory called perl_2 and copy all files from /home/george/perl_2 Starting script = blastparse.pl data file = ests.fa (the same set of 12 rat ESTs you used in the first class) a shell script that can remove HTML tags = rmTags.csh - If needed, make blastparse.pl and rmTags.csh executable. - Run BLASTX with the set of rat ESTs, ests.fa, against the set of human RefSeq proteins ("hs.faa").
+Parse the BLAST file into tab-delimited output - Make a directory called perl_2 and copy all files from /home/george/perl_2 Starting script = blastparse.pl data file = ests.fa (the same set of 12 rat ESTs you used in the first class) a shell script that can remove HTML tags = rmTags.csh - If needed, make blastparse.pl and rmTags.csh executable. - Run BLASTX with the set of rat ESTs, ests.fa, against the set of human RefSeq proteins ("human.protein.faa" in /nfs/genomes/seq/Data).
 BLAST reports in HTML are often easier to read, so set the HTML tag to true (-T T) in your command.
+Save the file as ratblast.html

+'''

-Save the file as ratblast.html blastall -i ests.fa -p blastx -d hs.faa -T T -o ratblast.html
+blastall -i ests.fa -p blastx -d human.protein.faa -T T -o ratblast.html

+'''